UnscheduledTransfer Pricing and Substance Masterclass

 Overview and Learning Objectives

-The OECD BEPS Project and the 2017 OECD Transfer Pricing Guidelines focus on two items: substance and transparency.
-This is reflected in the guidelines published by the OECD on, inter alia, services, intangibles, intra-group financing and country-by-country (CbC) reporting.
-The consequences of the BEPS reports entail changes for day-to-day business operations.
+The consequences of the aforementioned developments entail changes for day-to-day business operations.
 Businesses have already taken action (in some cases, urgent action) both to comply with new requirements and to consider the ways in which they do business in different countries.
-Monitoring and taking additional actions is needed in the following years.
-This masterclass addresses questions such as how value creation translates into a price or transfer pricing (TP) methodology, how to approach a value chain analysis, how to get the information related to CbC reporting out of an organization and whether your organization is ready to meet the TP documentation requirements efficiently.
+Monitoring and taking additional actions are needed in the following years.
+This masterclass addresses questions such as how value creation translates into a price or TP methodology, how to approach a value chain analysis, how to get the information related to country-by-country (CbC) reporting out of an organization and whether your organization is ready to meet the TP documentation requirements efficiently.
 Tax disputes are increasing in number.
 It is therefore essential to be aware of such disputes and to be prepared for resolving them in a methodical and timely manner.
 This will increase your chances of survival in tax disputes.

 This advanced-level, interactive masterclass consists of case studies and sharing best practices.
-It is designed for participants who already have knowledge of TP and want to gain more in-depth understanding of the implications of BEPS in their day-to-day practice.
-Participants will receive a roadmap for the changes that each of the BEPS reports on TP brings and how these reports are interrelated.
+It is designed for participants who already have knowledge of TP and want to gain a more in-depth understanding of the implications of changed TP and international tax concepts in their day-to-day practice.

-To safeguard the interactive nature of the course, including group discussions, the number of particip-ants is limited.
+To safeguard the interactive nature of the course, including group discussions, the number of participants is limited.
 Early registration is therefore recommended.
-Participants will be given access to additional reading material and supplementary material (e.g. legal documentation, case law and related articles/literature).
+Participants will be given access to additional reading material and supplementary materials (e.g. legal documentation, case law and related articles/literature).

 Field of Study

 Taxes, Transfer Pricing